The ads above are Google-sponsored;

 16. While working on a 1983 R100RT, & comparing to the Chitech manual schematic, I noticed an error.
 There may be others.
 On this schematic, & for just about every model & year, the left & right turn signal circuits are shown as one dual-color wire coding for the left; same for the right.
 The front & rear colors are not the same.
 For example, the right wiring is blue/black & also blue/green.
 The wires are joined at the same crimped push-on spade connector.

 17. One particular thing about the Chitech manual annoys me...many of the schematic diagrams for specific bike models are not sharply printed, they are blurred some, or think about it as out of focus.
-I do have a number of the schematics on the Snowbum website that are much sharper & easier to use, & most are in quite large pdf format, making them much more usable.
+I do have a number of the schematics on this Snowbum website that are much sharper & easier to use, & most are in quite large pdf format, making them much more usable.
 I also have links to other diagrams.

 Do not let my criticisms keep you from purchasing the manual.